chrisgaun/k8s-in-cloud-hands-on-training/docs/4-accessing-the-bootstrap-node.md

 Once you are in the directory execute the following commands

-Change `<bootstrap-node ip>` to the IP address of the node in Digital Ocean:
+Change `<bootstrap-node ip>` to the IP address of the node in Digital Ocean

+The IP address can be found here [https://cloud.digitalocean.com/tags/hands-on-kubernetes-workshop](https://cloud.digitalocean.com/tags/hands-on-kubernetes-workshop)

 ```
 $ chmod 600 ssh/cluster.pem